 Newman University is committed to maintaining our international connections as we are part of the long and proud history of Catholic education.
-We have established good links with our sister/brother institution in the US: Newman University Wichita in Kansas and we have strategic partnerships with Caritas Hong Kong and Guangdong University in China.
-We are also an active member in the International Federation of Catholic Universities.
+We have established good links with our sister/brother institution in the US: Newman University Wichita in Kansas and we have a well-supported Erasmus programme.
+We are also an active member of the International Federation of Catholic Universities.

-The University was a founding member of Citizens UK Birmingham, an alliance of civil society groups within the City, and continues to actively support and engage with the objective of the group.
+The University continues to develop its links with the city of Birmingham and was a founding member of Citizens UK Birmingham, an alliance of civil society groups within the city, and continues to actively support and engage with the objective of the group.
 The vision is to build a diverse and independent alliance of civil society institutions that will act together for the common good of Birmingham.
+Working with local communities, the University works collaboratively with the Birmingham Civic Society in developing school projects, and is a supporter of the Birmingham Literature Festival.
+The development of outreach activities through the National Collaborative Outreach Programme (NCOP) has enabled the University to support potential students from disadvantaged backgrounds from across the city, hosting 15 events for years 9 to 13 from local schools on campus, and supporting 18 events at other venues